trees, woods, sunlight

 • Disclosure

 We report against several sustainability frameworks.
-For further detail, refer to the BHP ESG Standards and Databook 2023.
+For more information refer to the BHP ESG Standards and Databook 2024.

 • Performance